 Read more: Lypertek PurePlay Z3 2.0 review

 The 1MORE Triple Driver in-ear headphones provide an amazing level of audio quality for their price, and with a choice of silver or gold accents, they look really slick, too.

 An inbuilt remote means you can subtly adjust your music playback without taking your phone out of your pocket (handy if you're sneakily listening to music during class), while triple-layered dynamic drivers mean your tunes should sound incredible.

 These are a wired pair of headphones, so make sure your phone or MP3 player has a 3.5mm audio port – otherwise you may need to buy an adapter.
 Hate wires?
 Check out the best wireless earbuds for cable-free options.

-Read more: Apple AirPods Pro review
+Read the full review: Apple AirPods Pro 2

 The JBL Tune 750BTNC are another pair of budget noise-cancelling headphones that make a great cheaper alternative to the Sony WH-1000XM4.

 With a punchy, lively soundstage, these cans look as good as they sound, with a slick build and comfortable padded earcups.